Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 WaveDrom 24.01 re-architects the edge / arrows feature and its implementation in the process of incorporating support for some new features.
 These include:
 1. New edge specifiers to enforce horizontal arcs with flexible label positioning
 2. Addition of *tspan* support for edge labels
+3. Custom styling support for arcs / edges
-3. New timing diagram coordinates scheme (in addition to the existing node labels) for the specifying the end points of arcs.
+4. New timing diagram coordinates scheme (in addition to the existing node labels) for the specifying the end points of arcs.
-4. Refactored implementation of arc / arc shape renders to reduce cyclomatic complexity (invisible to end users)
+5. Refactored implementation of arc / arc shape renders to reduce cyclomatic complexity (invisible to end users)

 A detailed demonstration of the above aspects is provided in the subsections below.